 The Three Domains of Life

-Over hundreds of millions of years, mistakes made by the self-replicating RNA gave rise to novel cell features.
-Some of these cells were so diverse from the first bacteria, they landed themselves a new name altogether: archaea.
+Millions of years passed, and mistakes in the self-replication of RNA created novel cell features.
+Some of these cells were so diverse from bacteria, they landed themselves a new classification altogether: archaea.

-It was an entirely new mode of survival, giving the resulting eukaryotic cell a more complex internal structure and a second powerhouse of energy.
+Both cells found their newfound endosymbiosis rather agreeable.
+This entirely new mode of survival gave eukaryotes a complex internal structure and a second powerhouse of energy.

 How Does Evolution Work?